Programming and Computation

 On parent pointers in SXML trees

-The article and the accompanying Scheme source code.
-The article also explains practical benefits of creating and manipulating cyclical structures in a side-effect-free manner.
+The article also explains practical benefits of creating and manipulating cyclical structures in the side-effect-free manner.

 Makefile as a functional language program

-The following article describes a real practical application: avoiding the explosion of makefile rules in a project that executes many test cases on many platforms.
+Although it looks like an idle musing, this (mis)application of Makefiles was motivated by a practical problem and was actually used in practice.
+The problem was the explosion of makefile rules in a project that executes many test cases on many platforms.
 Each test target is built from its own set of source code files.
 Each (Scheme) platform has its own particular way of assembling source code files into a project; some source code files might need be omitted from the build for a particular platform.
-Because GNU make turns out to be a functional programming system, we can reduce the number of rules from <number-of-targets> * <number-of-platforms> to just <number-of-targets>+ <number-of-platforms>.
+Because GNU make turns out to be a functional programming system, we managed to reduce the number of rules from number-of-targets times number-of-platforms to just number-of-targets plus number-of-platforms.

 make-scmi= scm -b -l $(LIBDIR)/myenv-scm.scm \